liuzike/LHAASO_ICECUBE/README.md

-# **STACKED SEARCH FOR CORRELATION BETWEEN ICECUBE NEUTRINOS AND RADIO PULSARS**
+## **STACKED SEARCH FOR CORRELATION BETWEEN ICECUBE NEUTRINOS AND RADIO PULSARS**

-This repository contains the code used to perform the analysis described in the paper "A stacked search for spatial coincidences between IceCube neutrinos and radio pulsars" (https://arxiv.org/abs/2306.03427).
+This repository contains the code used to perform the analysis described in the paper "Stacked Search for Correlation Between IceCube Neutrinos and Radio Pulsars" (https://arxiv.org/abs/23xx.xxxxx).
 The code is written in Python 3.10 and uses the following packages: numpy, scipy, matplotlib, pandas, numba, multiprocessing.
 The code is provided as is, without any warranty.
 If you use this code, please cite the paper.

 ### **Description of the code**